-It was on this day, August 6, in Weird NJ history that a large mysterious blob appeared in a Little Egg Harbor tributary in 2003.
-The Jersey State Police’s marine unit was called in the Department of Environmental Protection poked and probed the blob and determined that it was not hazardous, though they could not say for sure just what it was.
-The gooey mass was eventually towed out into the Great Bay using a 50-foot rope and then released.
+It was on August 6, 2003 that a large mysterious blob appeared in a Little Egg Harbor tributary.
+The Jersey State Police’s marine unit called in the Department of Environmental Protection, who poked and probed the blob and determined that it was not hazardous, though they could not say for sure just what it was.
+The gooey globster was eventually towed out into the Great Bay using a 50-foot rope and then released.

-The NJ Department of Environmental Protection, the NJ State Police and Ocean County Health Department were called in to inspect the mass, and samples were been taken.
+The NJ Department of Environmental Protection, the NJ State Police and Ocean County Health Department were called in to inspect the mass, and samples were taken.
 The inspectors believed that it was not the same blob that appeared in Little Egg Harbor the prior year, but still didn’t have a clue as to what it consisted of.
-(Continue reading below…)

 The blob might just be the most disgusting and frightening thing ever encounter at the Jersey Shore, with the possible exception of some cast members from the TV show of the same name.
 The blob may still be at large, lurking in the depths––so BEWARE!

 The preceding article is an excerpt from Weird NJ magazine, “Your Travel Guide to New Jersey’s Local Legends and Best Kept Secrets,” which is available on newsstands throughout the state and on the web at www.WeirdNJ.com.
 All contents ©Weird NJ and may not be reproduced by any means without permission.